 Savannahs are beautiful, active cats.
 They are incredibly exotic but require a bit of care.
 While they don’t need to be brushed or anything of that sort, you do have to cat-proof your house.
 It is in your best interest to train them as well.
 Socialization is important.

 Overall, these cats are great if you’re looking for an exotic animal.
 However, you do need extra time to take care of them.

 Both Bengals and Savannahs are a mix between a wild feline and a domestic cat.
 Because of this, they have some unique requirements and personalities.
 If you’re looking for an exotic cat that still acts like a regular housecat, a Bengal is likely your best option.
 However, if you’re looking for an exotic personality as well, choose a Savannah.

-Either way, you need the extra time and attention to take care of these cats properly.
-They are not for the faint of heart.
+Either way, you need plenty of extra time and attention to take care of either of these cats properly—they are not for the faint of heart!

 You might also like:

 - Savannah Cat Vs. Maine Coon: What’s The Difference?
 (With Pictures)

 - Bengal Savannah Cat Mix: Info, Pictures, Temperament & Traits